ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

     # home directory
     setfacl -m u:netid:rX /home/courseid_netid

-    # project directory on Grace and McCleary
+    # project directory on Bouchet
-    setfacl -m u:netid:rX /gpfs/gibbs/project/courseid/courseid_netid
+    setfacl -m u:netid:rX /nfs/roberts/project/courseid/courseid_netid

     ```

 1. Log in as your research account.
 Check that you can access the above paths.

-1. Move to the `transfer` node with `ssh transfer`.
+1. Move to the `transfer` node with `ssh transfer1`.
 If you are transferring a lot of data, open a [tmux](/clusters-at-yale/guides/tmux/) session so the transfer can continue if you disconnect from the cluster.

 1. Initiate a copy of the desired data using `rsync`.
 For example:

     ```
-    mkdir /gpfs/gibbs/project/group/netid/my_course_data
+    mkdir /nfs/roberts/project/group/netid/my_course_data
-    rsync -av /gpfs/gibbs/project/courseid/courseid_netid/mydata /gpfs/gibbs/project/group/netid/my_course_data
+    rsync -av /nfs/roberts/project/courseid/courseid_netid/mydata /nfs/roberts/project/group/netid/my_course_data
     ```